 Complete abortion: Obstetric follow-up

-Clinicians should always be alert for ectopic pregnancy; symptoms can be mild or severe.
+If patients have vaginal bleeding during early pregnancy, always be alert for ectopic pregnancy; symptoms can be mild or severe.

 Spontaneous abortion is the most common cause of bleeding during early pregnancy.